Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

 > [Info] Depending of the account access configured in the *Payment processing* module, the fields displayed vary.

-[comment]: <> (Check mit Jessie)

 - *Bank*
-    Click the drop-down list to select the bank account from which the payments are to be retrieved/imported.
+    Click the drop-down list to select the bank account from which the transactions are to be retrieved/imported.

 - *Account / routing number*
     Details of the selected bank account.

 - *Date from*
   - **Automatic**
-      Select this option to retrieve/import all available account movements.
+      Select this option to retrieve/import all new account transactions since last retrieval.
   - **Selection**
       Select this option to specify a date.
 A date field is displayed.

-[comment]: <> (was bedeutet automatic?
-Alle verfügbare?)

 - *Import definition*
     Click the drop-down list to select the appropriate import definition.
 All available import definitions are displayed in the list.